The Top Ten Things Food Banks Want, But Won’t Ask For

-A week from today, October 30th, marks the return of our annual Food-a-Bago food drive and we invite you to help us bulk up the CHOW warehouse with non-perishable foods so that together, we can make sure that not a single person Broome County has to worry about finding a way to provide a meal to their family during the upcoming winter season.
+This week marks the return of a very special yearly tradition: Food-a-Bago.
+Food-a-Bago is a local food drive in which the radio stations of Townsquare Media Binghamton (98.1 The Hawk, 99.1 The Whale, 1290 WBNF, Kiss 104.1, and CBS Sports 1360) invite you to help us bulk up the CHOW warehouse with non-perishable foods so that not a single person Broome County has to worry about finding a way to provide a meal to their family during the upcoming winter season.

 Did you know that some things are in higher demand at food banks than others?
-Because they aren’t essentials, these things aren't typically ones that staff asks the public for, but a survey on Reddit asked volunteers what things people who visit their food bank would most appreciate receiving and these were the top 10 answers.
+These items aren't generally considered to be essentials and so they aren't typically things that pantry staff asks the public for but they are things staff secretly wishes for.
+A survey on Reddit asked volunteers what things people who visit their food bank would most appreciate receiving and these were the top ten answers.

 Think about it- people who rely on help from a food bank eat a lot of canned food, rice, oatmeal, white bread and such.
 But just like you and me, they love spices.
 Looking for an idea of what kind of spice you could donate?
-Salt and pepper, of course, would be great.
+Salt and pepper would be great.
 But other popular spices are seasoned salt, chili powder, oregano, basil, and garlic salt.

 - 2If you've got a kid, you can probably figure out the type of things people are in need of.
 Think about how many diapers and wipes your little one goes through.
 Those are always appreciated.
 Also appreciated are baby formula, baby shampoo, baby soap, baby food and, bottles.